cms-tau-pog/TauFW/docs/CMSPODAS23/main.md

 ```

-## Step 1
+## Step 1 : the basics when dealing with a new framework

 For this exercise first check that you can access the tuples stored in:
 /nfs/dust/cms/user/cardinia/TauPOG/PODAS/skims/2018_v10

 You can try as a simple check to open one of the files in the subdirectories and inspect it.
 After the ROOT tutorial you should already be able to open a root file and inspect its content.

-For now navigate the tree stored and try to plot the visible mass of the muon+tau pair, try to apply some basic selections to the plot:
+For now navigate the tree stored in one of the MC samples (DY= Drell-Yan, WJ= W+jets, TT= tt-bar, ST= single top, VV= diboson) and try to plot the visible mass of the muon+tau pair, try to apply some basic selections to the plot:
 + DeepTau vsJet
 + DeepTau vsE
 + DeepTau vsMu